American History

 Before the 20th century, there were no windows and doors as the buildings were used as forts for defence purposes.
 The only way to get to each house was to use outside and then inside ladders.

 Taos Pueblo does not have electricity, running water and plumbing.
-Although there are still people who live there on a permanent basis, most of puebloans have modern houses outside of old walls.
+Although there are still people who live there permanently, most puebloans have modern houses outside of old walls.

 However, catholicism has not arrived to the Taos Pueblo peacefully.
-A present day San Geronimo chapel is the forth one built after the previous three were destroyed.
+The present-day San Geronimo chapel is the fourth one built after the previous three were destroyed.

 Both Christian and old pagan rites are practiced together at Taos Pueblo creating a unique religious mix.
-I really liked the tradition to light candles in paper bags on Christmas eve.
+I really liked the tradition of lighting candles in paper bags on Christmas Eve.
 It seems common throughout New Mexico.

 My other posts about the trip to Colorado, New Mexico and Utah: